yl489/Social-Bias-Meets-Data-Bias/README.md

 # Social Bias Meets Data Bias

-This is the code release for *Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria*.
+This is the code release for [*Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria*](https://arxiv.org/abs/2206.00137) by Yiqiao Liao and [Parinaz Naghizadeh](https://parinazn.com/).

 ## Requirements